playcanvas/playcanvas-tween/README.md

-# playcanvas-tween
+# Overview

-A tween library for PlayCanvas
+This is a tween library for PlayCanvas.
+You can include `tween.js` in your Project to start using the library.